AgaPiotrowska/MP-Action-Photo-www/README.md

 # MP ActionPhoto

-This is a React powered professional photographer website with built-in login page and API for the owner to upload photos and blog posts.
+This is a React powered, 100% serverless professional photographer website with built-in login page and API for the owner to upload photos and blog posts.
+Frontend stack is: React, React-Router, Redux, SASS and some external libraries (photo gallery, image compressor, text editor).
-I've used React-Router for navigation, Redux for managing the state and I've styled this application with the use of SASS.
-Website has been set up on AWS.
-I have used Route53, CloudFront, all the files are stored od S3 and the files' information is kept on DynamoDB.
-API Gateway is listening to all the events, Lambda is managing the functions and Cognito is used to login the admin.
-Certificate Manager is managing the SSL.
+AWS architecutre: react application is stored in S3 and served behind CloudFront (SSL/TLS enabled).
+Route53 is used as DNS.
+Albums and photos information are stored in DynamoDB. and actual photos files are stored in S3.
+Backend server is working on API Gateway connected to Lamba functions.
+Authentication service for Admin Panel is AWS Cognito (JWT).

 ![mpaction1](https://user-images.githubusercontent.com/67587804/99002964-9c460780-253d-11eb-9323-8f624d9aebb8.png)